dlt-hub/dlt/docs/website/docs/pipelines/stripe.md

 `pip install -r requirements.txt`

-2. Now the pipeline can be run by using the command:
+2. Now the verified source can be run by using the command:

 `python3 stripe_analytics_pipeline.py`